 LMF #51746 – for select California residents only.

-- Receive personal therapy via your phone, mobile device or computer by an experienced, caring therapist for $40 week.
+Receive personal therapy via your phone, mobile device or computer by an experienced, caring therapist at affordable rates.

 - You can address self-esteem, relationship(s) or parenting concerns, anxiety, depression, addiction, employment plans, weight loss and caring for yourself, work related issues, grief and loss, aging, goals for your life and working to increase happiness and more.